 Lucifer X, 6x13° | 38000 lux |

-Beam distance is defined as the distance at which the illumination intensity of the lamp decreases to 0.25 lux.
-This is approximately the intensity of the light produced by the full moon under clear skies.
-According to the ANSI / NEMA FL 1-2009 standard, the value is read between 30 - 120 seconds after the lamp is switched on.
+The range is given as the distance at which the illuminance of the flashlight drops to 0.25 lux.
+However, this is approximately the illumination intensity produced by the full moon under clear skies, so the intesity is quite low.
+The usable range is of course lower.
+The value, according to ANSI/NEMA FL 1-2009, is read between 30 and 120 seconds after the flashlight is turned on.
+In the case of lights without a constant regulation, the range logically decreases during discharge.

 Lucifer Z1, 20° | 125m |